-If the change does not require a new airplane type certificiate and Then the Problem Tracking and Resolution System must address cate All problems applicable to the new engine installation, and for the remainder of the airplane, problems in changed systems only. (ii) Does not require a new engine type certificate Problems in changed systems only.
+If the change does not require a new airplane type certificiate and Then the Problem Tracking and Resolution System must address (i) Requires a new engine type certificate All problems applicable to the new engine installation, and for the remainder of the airplane, problems in changed systems only. (ii) Does not require a new engine type certificate Problems in changed systems only.